 Would you buy the hotel if you could?

 We’d sure like to.
 Beautiful design and museum-worthy art collection aside, the property’s location in the heart of Manhattan makes it a cinch to get around town, and the unique character of the hotel is wildly attractive, continuously pleasing the eye and delighting the senses.
-Although lacking a few facilities that frequent travellers expect to see as part of their stay—a pool and fitness centre, for example—The Fifth nonetheless addresses its shortcomings creatively.
+Although lacking a few facilities that frequent travellers expect to see as part of their stay—a pool and wellness centre, for example—The Fifth nonetheless addresses its shortcomings creatively.
 Plus, dining at Café Carmellini on a regular basis for a taste of the superb duck-duck-duck tortellini is reason enough to put this hotel in your back pocket.

 Score: 8.5